lucasromerodb/lucasromerodb/README.md

 > [!NOTE]
 > Engineering Director at [@aerolab](https://github.com/aerolab), ex Industrial Designer, CG Artist and Game Dev enthusiast

-Based in Buenos Aires.
+Based in Buenos Aires and +10 years of experience in development.
 I’ve been working at Aerolab since 2019 , starting as a developer, so I know the company inside out.
 My role now since a few years ago is to supervise the development process and ensure the quality of our deliverables.
 I also help teams to define architecture, techologies, product definitions and methodologies.

 ![](https://komarev.com/ghpvc/?username=lucasromerodb&color=brightgreen)
 ![GitHub User's stars](https://img.shields.io/github/stars/lucasromerodb)